actioninja/Revival/README.md

 This fork is maintained by actioninja

-CREDITS:
+# CREDITS
-SMP - Original Creator
+* SMP - Original Creator
-WolfiaMC Team - texture creation
+* WolfiaMC Team - texture creation
-ColTim, Kakermix, and Cheapshot - 1.2.5 modded textures which are being ported actioninja - texture port work and some texture creation
+* ColTim, Kakermix, and Cheapshot - 1.2.5 modded textures which are being ported
+* actioninja - texture port work and some texture creation